 Her treatment philosophy is based on clinical assessment and preventive measures, treating the body from a holistic view through natural body work therapies which in turn aids the body’s ability to heal.
 Her principal focus is based on presenting problems, postural corrections and education, decreasing muscle tensions, chronic pain management, exercise prescription programs, increasing body strength through a healthy life style balance, movement exercises, mobility and nutrition advice.

-A recent excursion to Phoenix to do a fresh cadaver dissection has further helped Stacey understand the total body tissue connections and how a foot posture issue can result in chronic back, neck, shoulder pain and general tightness.
+An excursion to Phoenix to do a fresh cadaver dissection has further helped Stacey understand the total body tissue connections and how a foot posture issue can result in chronic back, neck, shoulder pain and general tightness.
 Stacey plans to further her study on myofascial connections and how myofascial release and structural integration can help many who thought pain was a normal part of their life.